js216/CeNTREX/DAQ/README.md

 The main program is an object of the `CentrexGUI` class.
 It reads the configuration files when it starts (through the `read_config()` function), then instantiates the classes that draw the graphical user interface.
-When the program exits, it saves its configuration back to the config files (through the `save_config()` function, to be implemented).
+Note that the program does not write to the configuration files.

 So far, the only implemented GUI class is `ControlGUI`, which is a canvas for control of recording and external devices such as temperature controllers and